Mentoring: Things to consider before starting a scheme

 - What will you do if the scheme is not having the desired effect?

 - What will you do if the scheme does have the desired effect?

 Heather Townsend, MCIPD, is the co-author of ‘How to make partner and still have a life’ which is published by Kogan Page in November 2012.
 More details about the book can be found on the book’s blog: ‘How to make partner and still have a life’

-Heather Townsend is a brand ambassador for the Practice Excellence Programme, and the Founder of ‘The Accountants Millionaires’ Club’.
+Heather Townsend is Founder and Author of ‘The Accountants Millionaires’ Club’.
 In 2015 the ICAEW decided she was the number one online influencer for the accountancy profession.
-She is the author of 4 books, including The Go-To Expert, and ‘How to make partner and still have a life’ (co-authored with Jo Larbie).
+She is the author of 5 books, including The Go-To...